Gentleman (2020 film): Plot

 Bharath Kumar, who works in an electronics showroom, suffers from sleeping beauty syndrome, which is said to occur in one among a million people.
 It makes one fall asleep for 18 hours a day, leaving just 6 hours for the rest of their activities, including work.
-Bharath's family consist of his brother and sister-in-law, along with their daughter Varu.
-One night, Bharath's brother and sister-in-law meet with an accident, which results in their death.
-Due to Bharath's condition, he couldn't handle Varu which leads him to send her to an orphanage.
+Bharath's family consist of his brother, sister-in-law, and their daughter Varu.
+One night, Bharath's brother and sister-in-law die in an accident.
+Due to Bharath's condition, he cannot care for Varu, which leads him to send her to an orphanage.

 However, she is brought back by Tapaswini, who is Bharath's ex-girlfriend and promises to take care of her.
 They spend time together and also travel to Wonderla, but Varu goes missing while she is playing in Wonderla.
 Worried, Bharath and Tapaswini lodges a complaint to the police.
 ACP Shivamurthy, along with Constable Nagappa takes charge of the investigation and along with Bharath.
 They find clues leading to a person named Nani, However, he is declared dead which leads the case to a dead end.
 Bharath investigates the case himself.

 At night, Bharath hears a man named Johnny reciting a song Chikki Chikki Chikkappa, Chochlategintha sweetappa..
 Chikki Chikki Chikkappa, nidde enda ellappa which was sung by Varu to Bharath.
 Bharath chases Johnny, who escapes due to Bharath's Syndrome.
 Bharath, along with Shivamurthy arrives at Johnny's house.
-After a thorought search, he finds a medicine sticker which was found at his brother's shirt.
+After a thorough search, he finds a medicine sticker which was found at his brother's shirt.
 After meeting with Tapasvini's senior, He learns that the medicine is used for women egg scam purposes.
 After interrogating the medicine supplier.